aionnetwork/aion-docs/kernel/web3-access/web3-js/web3-eth-utils.md

 web3.utils.toNAmp(number [, unit])
 ```

-Converts any `Aion` value value into `Amp`. `Amp` are the smallest Aion unit, and you should always make calculations in `Amp` and convert only for display reasons.
+Converts any `Aion` value into `Amp`. `Amp` is the smallest Aion unit, and you should always make calculations in `Amp` and convert only for display reasons.

 <h3>Parameters</h3>